Tara Carpenter, NC.

 Energize Naturally

 Eating liver is definitely energizing.
-When I go into a slump during the day, and remember to take liver pills, I feel a change come on quick.
-This is likely due to the fact that liver plays a role in building the body’s stores of vitamin K, B12, vitamin A, copper, and folate; vitamins many of us tend to be deficient in.
+When I go into a slump during the day, and remember to take liver pills, I feel a change come on likely due to liver building up the body’s stores of vitamin K, B12, vitamin A, copper, and folate; vitamins many of us tend to be deficient in.

 How To Eat Liver